The-Lukashian-Calendar/lukashian/README.md

 `ExternalResourceMillisecondStoreDataProvider` can load instances from external resources.

-The `FileMillisecondStoreDataProvider` and `HttpMillisecondStoreDataProvider` provide functionality for loading instances via files or HTTP URL's, respectively, whereas the `StandardEarthHttpMillisecondStoreDataProvider` loads the instance for Planet Earth directly from the official lukashian.org server.
+The `FileMillisecondStoreDataProvider` and `HttpMillisecondStoreDataProvider` provide functionality for loading instances via files or HTTP URL's, respectively.
+The `StandardEarthHttpMillisecondStoreDataProvider` and `StandardMarsHttpMillisecondStoreDataProvider` load the instance for Planet Earth or Planet Mars directly from the official lukashian.org server.

 Please see the [Javadoc](https://www.lukashian.org/javadoc/overview-tree.html) for full documentation on these classes.